corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

 ## Before You Start

-You will need a working copy of `corda-cli` with the MGM and package plugins installed.
+You will need a working copy of the Corda CLI with the MGM and package plugins installed.
 <!-- See the [Corda CLI Plugin Host](https://github.com/corda/corda-cli-plugin-host#setupbuild). -->

 ## Configuring the Gradle Plugin